kazazEdis/zvajzer/README.md

-This project is currently out of date and is no longer hosted at zvajzer.herokuapp.com
+This project is back online at zvajzer.herokuapp.com but with less functionalities for now.